freon4dsl/Freon4dsl/packages/core-svelte/src/components/README.md

 Shows an optional model element.
 1. When the element is not present, it depends on the box-condition whether the placeholder is a 'non-visible' or a visible TextDropdown component.
-2. The placeholder is always a TextDropdown component, where all options are couple to actiosn that create a certain element.
+2. The placeholder is always a TextDropdown component, where all options are coupled to actions that create a certain element.
 No non-option entry is allowed.

 Is this really a separate component????
 Why???
 It could be a TextDropdown.